-- (a) the method for calling meetings or arranging conference calls; ARTICLE 5 in 4.11 - (b) the maximum timeframe for setting up a meeting or conference call ARTICLE 6 in 4.11 - (c) the required quorum; ARTICLE 7 in 4.11 - (d) the minimum threshold of votes to validate such a decision, with clear differentiation between the minimum thresholds for each type of decision ARTICLE 8 in 4.11 - (e) where applicable, a location for the meetings which should be in the Union.
-ARTICLE 14 in in 4.11
+- (a) the method for calling meetings: see Article 6 (Convening a Meeting) and 7.1 (Notice of meeting). - (b) the maximum timeframe for setting up a meeting: see Article 7.1 (Notice of meeting). - (c) the required quorum: see Article 9 (Quorum); - (d) the minimum threshold of votes to validate such a decision, with clear differentiation between the minimum thresholds for each type of decision; see Article 9.2 (Passing a Resolution); - (e) where applicable, a location for the meetings which should be in the EU: see Article 7.1 (Notice of meeting).